Analysis

 The agent reaches for a legitimate tool and uses it wrong.
 It passes a JSON string to a tool that wanted a file path, or strings together shell commands that are each safe alone but dangerous in sequence.

 Symptoms: Tool errors, tools behaving in ways you didn't expect, security incidents.
 Diagnosis: Check the tool parameters against the expected schema.
 Review the order tools ran in.
 Prevention: Validate every tool input strictly.
-Use schema-enforced tool calls, as Claude Code does: with strict tool use, the model's outputs are constrained to match the tool's JSON Schema, so arguments come back correctly typed.
+Use schema-enforced tool calls, as Claude Code does: with strict tool use (opens in a new tab), the model's outputs are constrained to match the tool's JSON Schema, so arguments come back correctly typed.
 Run tools inside a sandbox.
 Add tool-specific guards, for example: "Shell commands must not contain rm -rf."

 Failure Mode 5: Infinite Loops